The distance from the sea that unites the cities of the area of central Sicily also binds history, customs and traditions

 Towns and Villages to visit in the Sicily Center

-Acquaviva Platani Agira Aidone Barrafranca Calascibetta Caltagirone Caltanissetta Castel di Iudica Centuripe Cerami Delia Enna Grammichele Leonforte Licodia Eubea Mazzarino Mazzarrone Militello Val di Catania Mineo Mussomeli Nicosia Palagonia Piazza Armerina Pietraperzia Raddusa Ramacca Regalbuto Riesi San Cataldo San Cono Scordia Sperlinga Sutera Troina Valguarnera Caropepe Villalba Villarosa Vizzini
+Acquaviva Platani Agira Aidone Barrafranca Calascibetta Caltagirone Caltanissetta Castel di Iudica Centuripe Cerami Delia Enna Gagliano Castelferrato Grammichele Leonforte Licodia Eubea Mazzarino Mazzarrone Milena Militello In Val di Catania Mineo Mussomeli Nicosia Palagonia Piazza Armerina Pietraperzia Raddusa Ramacca Regalbuto Riesi San Cataldo San Cono San Michele di Ganzaria Scordia Sommatino Sperlinga Sutera Troina Valguarnera Caropepe Villalba Villarosa Vizzini

 In the Sicilian hinterland you can eat all the typical dishes of the Sicilian tradition: